leonardonapoless/leocodes/README.md

 Welcome to my portfolio.
 It's a website, but it thinks it's a Macintosh from 1997.

 I built this because I miss the days when computers made satisfying clicking sounds and didn't track your every move.
-It's built with **React** and **Vite**, but styled to look like System 7/8 using the awesome `system.css` library.
+It's built with **React**, but styled to look like System 7/8 using the awesome `system.css` library.

 ## What works?
 Pretty much everything you see.